samuel-bazinet/Rust_Pub_Sub_Server/README.md

 # Rust Pub-Sub Server

-This is a pub-sub server built in Rust meant to be simple to use.
+This is a pub-sub server made with the intention of being simple to use.

-It is meant to be used as a library but can be downloaded and ran as an executable if no wrapping is necessary.
+It is meant to be used as a library, but is no wrappiong is necessary it can be downloaded and ran as an executable.

-A utilities [rpss_util](https://github.com/samuel-bazinet/rpss_utils) repo is depended on by this package and holds functions that are useful to interact with the server from a client (WIP).
+This package depends on the [rpss_util](https://github.com/samuel-bazinet/rpss_utils) repo; this repo also holds functions that are useful to interact with the server from a client (WIP).

+## How to use as a library

+1. Include the repo as a dependency of your Rust project.

+2. Use the `setup_server(config_file)` function to generate the configs to be used by the server (See `./configs/configs.json` as an example for a config file).

+3. Use the `start_listening(config)` function to start listening.

+4. Running your program should now have it work as a Pub-Sub Server.

 ## How to use the executable